AirshipCMS/Docs/Airmail-Public-Make-Templates.md

 # Public Make Email Templates
+ To use public make email templates, you must create a collection in Admin with public make enabled, and with fields that will hold each item of information you would like submitted.

-The following examples show how to render different types of properties and data fields:
+The following examples show how to render different properties and types of data fields:

 ## Property: `id`